filfreire/filfreire.github.io/_drafts/asymmetric_warfare.md

 I'm personally far from being a flawless example of tester-commando, much less of a real-life commando.
 I tried though to put into words and explain my personal methodology, which anyone who knows me in real life also knows I fall short-of.
 I'm a flawed human being, and that's ok.

 If I conviced you or gave you some ideas with Raid-ST, awesome.
-Come back later for more adventures on Raid-ST :)
+Come back later for more adventures on Raid-ST 🙂

 Far from trying to convince anyone to adopt Raid-ST, which to me personally sounds a bit silly, I do make this invitation: Recognizing your own personal methodology, studying it, and trying to improve it on a daily basis can take you far, and definitely is a force applied in a daily pursuit of paths less-traveled.
 It's worth it.
+Taking into account that this sort of ideas has been looked at years before for example with the concept of [Test-Jumpers](http://www.satisfice.com/blog/archives/1372), Raid-ST is also not entirely original on it's own, but it's my flavour for the similar set of ideas that guide the previously set concept.

 As a motivational outro, if there's one thing I'd like you, the reader, to take from all of this is: try a bit harder, and think, and do something with discipline.
 Your mind is free.
 If I managed to write all of this down, I can't imagine what ideas some brighter minds are on the brink of putting into words, but need that spark.
 Here's a spark for you.